Computer Support, Design, Print and Business Telecoms - ABC Service, Tavistock, Devon

 Persisting with Windows 10 beyond its end of life exposes systems to unpatched security flaws.
 Every day without updates magnifies the risk of data breaches, ransomware attacks, and malware infestations.
 Cybersecurity insurance policies often require proof of supported software, and non-compliance can void coverage, leaving organisations liable for all remediation costs.

 Moreover, unsupported operating systems may fail compliance audits.
 For businesses in finance, healthcare, or government sectors, running EOL software can lead to legal penalties and erode stakeholder trust.
-Performance degradation is another concern: over time, third-party applications optimise for newer platforms, so legacy machines may slow down or behave unpredictably.
+Performance degradation is another concern: over time, third-party applications optimize for newer platforms, so legacy machines may slow down or behave unpredictably.
 Finally, device drivers and firmware updates will cease, making it harder to use new peripherals or fix hardware-related bugs.

 Comparing Windows End of Life with Other Operating Systems